pleonova/pleonova.github.io/_pages/education.md

 ## Current Non-Technical Book Favorites
 - **Dear Data** by Giorgia Lupi & Stefanie Posavec
 - **Tuesdays with Morrie: An Old Man, A Young Man, and Life's Greatest Lesson** by Mitch Albom
+- **Troublemakers: Silicon Valley's Coming of Age** by Leslie Berlin